 Kamenshek of Norwood, Ohio died in 2010 at age 84, having established a reputation as the top player in women's professional baseball during WWII, primarily with the Rockford Peaches.

-For the year Sports Illustrated named her among the 100 greatest female athletes of all time.
+Sports Illustrated named her among the 100 greatest female athletes of all time.

 A special 1988 exhibit about the women's league opened at the National Baseball Hall of Fame in Cooperstown NY and astounded people that had never heard of these women before.

-Girls Make History in Little League
+Today's Girls Make History in Little League

 For about 100 years, Little League Baseball would not admit girls to its teams.
 The few times it did admit them, it booted them right back off those teams.